ibm-cloud-docs/AnalyticsEngine/configure-COS-S3-object-storage.md

 # Configuring clusters to work with IBM COS S3 object stores

-An application, such as Spark job or a Yarn job, can read data from or write data to an object store.
+An application, such as a Spark job or a Yarn job, can read data from or write data to an object store.
 Alternatively, the application itself, such as a Python file or a Yarn job jar, can reside in the object store.

-This section explains how to configure an IBM Analytics Engine cluster to connect to an object store to access data and applications stored in one of the following styles of IBM object stores.
+This section explains how to configure an {{site.data.keyword.iae_full_notm}} cluster to connect to an object store to access data and applications stored in one of the following styles of IBM object stores.
 When you search for “Object Storage”  in the {{site.data.keyword.Bluemix_notm}} catalog, you may get an option to choose from one of the following:

  - **Cloud Object Storage (COS S3)**.
 This supports IBM IAM authentication which can be done by using the IAM API Key or the IAM token.
 Using IAM tokens gives you a fine grained control over user access to buckets.